puppetlabs/puppetserver/documentation/configuration.markdown

 [`puppetserver.conf`]: ./config_file_puppetserver.html
 [deprecated]: ./deprecated_features.html

-Puppet Server honors almost all settings in `puppet.conf` and should pick them up automatically.
-However, for some tasks, such as configuring the webserver or an external Certificate Authority (CA), we introduced new Puppet Server-specific configuration files and settings.
+Puppet Server honors most settings in `puppet.conf` and picks them up automatically.
+However, for some tasks, such as configuring the web server or an external Certificate Authority (CA), Puppet Server has separate configuration files and settings.

-These new files and settings are detailed below.
-For more information on specific differences in Puppet Server's support for `puppet.conf` settings as compared to the Ruby Puppet master software, see the documentation on [`puppet.conf` differences](./puppet_conf_setting_diffs.markdown).
+These files and settings are described below.
+For more information about differences between Puppet Server and the Ruby Puppet master's use of `puppet.conf` settings, see  [Puppet Server: Differing Behavior in `puppet.conf`](./puppet_conf_setting_diffs.markdown).

 ## Configuration Files

-All of Puppet Server's new configuration files and settings (with the exception of the [logging config file](#logging)) are in the `conf.d` directory, located by default at `/etc/puppetlabs/puppetserver/conf.d`.
-These new config files are in the HOCON format, which keeps the basic structure of JSON but is more human-readable.
+Puppet Server's configuration files and settings (with the exception of the [logging config file](#logging)) are in the `conf.d` directory, located by default at `/etc/puppetlabs/puppetserver/conf.d`.
+These config files are in the HOCON format, which keeps the basic structure of JSON but is more readable.
 For more information, see the [HOCON documentation](https://github.com/typesafehub/config/blob/master/HOCON.md).

 At startup, Puppet Server reads all the `.conf` files in the `conf.d` directory.
 You must restart Puppet Server for any changes to those files to take effect.
 The `conf.d` directory contains the following files and settings: